merkleID/covid-domains/README.md

-Now protecting your browsin experience from 68144 domains Now protecting your browsin experience from 68152 domains Now protecting your browsin experience from 68158 domains
+Now protecting your browsin experience from 68144 domains Now protecting your browsin experience from 68152 domains Now protecting your browsin experience from 68158 domains Now protecting your browsin experience from 68169 domains